ampunkboyx/SSM-Middleware-Mkdocs/docs/Profile Webservice/getInfoProfile/getInfoProfileROC.md

-# ROC Request Respond, Data Mapping, and Issues
+# getInfoProfile ROC

-## getInfoProfile
+## ROC Request Respond, Data Mapping, and Issues

 ## How to write message request
 Mandatory field must be filled as explained below: